 Young men wishing to secure employment should consult the secretary of the Y. M. C. A., who has charge of this work.
-Young women should apply at Dean Krueger's office or at the Peoples Church.
+Young women should apply at the office of the Y. W. C. A. Director at the Peoples Church.